ericschmid-uchicago/AutoDiff/README.md

 # AutoDiff: Higher-Order Automatic Differentiation in Idris

-This library implements automatic differentiation in Idris with support for both forward and backward (reverse) mode differentiation.
-It can compute derivatives of any order for a wide range of mathematical functions.
+This library implements automatic differentiation in Idris with support for both forward and reverse mode.
+It features true automatic differentiation in both modes, capable of computing derivatives of any order for a wide range of mathematical functions.

 ## Overview

 Automatic differentiation (AD) is a set of techniques to numerically evaluate the derivative of a function specified by a computer program.
 It's different from both symbolic differentiation and numerical differentiation (finite differences) by providing efficient, accurate derivatives without the overhead of symbolic manipulation or the numerical errors of finite differences.

 This implementation features:
-- **Forward mode** differentiation for first derivatives
+- **Forward mode** differentiation using dual numbers
-- **Reverse mode** (backward) differentiation for arbitrary-order derivatives
+- **Reverse mode** (backward) differentiation using computational graphs
+- Support for higher-order derivatives
 - Entirely implemented in pure Idris with no external dependencies
 - Custom data structures to ensure compatibility across Idris versions

 ## Key Features

-1. **Dual Approach**: Implements both forward-mode AD (efficient for functions with few inputs) and backward-mode AD (efficient for functions with many outputs)
+1. **Dual Approach**: Implements both forward-mode AD (efficient for functions with few inputs) and reverse-mode AD (efficient for functions with many outputs)

-2. **Higher-Order Derivatives**: Support for computing derivatives of any order in backward mode
+2. **Higher-Order Derivatives**: Support for computing derivatives of any order in reverse mode

+3. **Pure Automatic Differentiation**: Uses dual number arithmetic in forward mode, avoiding explicit coding of differentiation rules

-3. **Extensive Function Support**: Works with:
+4. **Extensive Function Support**: Works with:
    - Polynomial functions
    - Trigonometric functions (sin, cos)
    - Exponential and logarithmic functions
    - Compositions and combinations of the above

-4. **Type Safety**: Leverages Idris's strong type system to prevent runtime errors
+5. **Type Safety**: Leverages Idris's strong type system to prevent runtime errors

 ## Quick Start